 OUR COMMITMENT TO THE FUTURE

-Throughout the 2012/13 season and beyond, Sunderland aims to continue a positive and productive dialogue with the clubs supporters, aimed at ensuring that club and fans are working together positively and proactively for a common goal.
+Throughout the 2014-15 season and beyond, Sunderland AFC aims to continue a positive and productive dialogue with its supporters, aimed at ensuring that club and fans are working together positively and proactively for a common goal.